axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

  <p>Note that co-management is not a flat organization or a patriarchy, or even a co-op.</p>

 <h1>Capital or Contribution</h1>
- <p>Many people can make a contribution, though capital can come from, a bank, individuals, or even from a Venture Capital firm.</p>
+ <p>Many people can make a contribution.
+Capital can come as a radical Investment from a bank, individuals, or even from a Venture Capital firm.</p>
  <p>Then we would sign a note saying that,</p>
   <ul>
    <li>We will return the principal</li>